unicode-org/message-format-wg/exploration/overriding-extending-namespacing.md

 options to use in a given development environment.
 Each function, option, or option value extension needs to work as seamlessly as possible with other add-ons and with the built-in functionality.

-To that end, we need to define how externally-authored functions appear in a _message_;
-how externally-authored function options (and their values) can be supported;
-and what, if any, effects this has on the namespace of functions and options.

 ## Background